ryfurrer/ece379a1/README.txt

 Objectives:
 This programming assignment is intended to give experience in using Unix function calls that manage processes, like fork() and execlp().

+Design Overview:
-Design Overview: highlight in point-form the important features of your design In general code tries to be put in subprocesses with comments identifing its objective from that assignment
+In general, c++ code is used, where I code into functions for reuse with comments identifing its objective from that assignment.

 safeguard function provides the setrlimit command.

 1. a1jobs
-    -struct created for jobs
-    -all five commands seperated into their own functions
+    -struct created for a single job, a list of jobs uses a vector -all five commands seperated into their own functions

 2. a1mon